Nevada State Old-Time Fiddlers' Registration 2020

 To download a printable version of the Nevada State Old-Time Fiddlers’ Registration Form 2020, CLICK HERE.

-Doors will open on Saturday at 8:30 am. for registration and sign-up; judges meeting at 9:15 am.
-Contest will begin promptly at 9:30 am.
+Doors will open on Saturday at 8:00 am. for registration and sign-up; judges meeting at 9:00 am.
+The contest will begin promptly at 9:30 am.

-The Nevada State contest is certified by the National Old-Time Fiddlers Asscociation for the following open divisions: junior-junior (up through age 12), junior (age 13-17), adult (age 18-54), senior (age 55-69), senior-senior (age 70+), and grand champion (all ages).
-The highest scoring Nevada resident up to age 17 from the open divisions will be declared the Nevada State Junior champion.
-The highest scoring Nevada resident 18 years and older from the open divisions will be declared the Nevada State Adult champion.
+The Nevada State contest is certified by the National Old-Time Fiddlers Association for the following open divisions: Junior-junior (up through age 12), Junior (age 13-17), Adult (age 18-54), Senior (age 55-69), Senior-senior (age 70+), and Grand champion (all ages).
+The highest scoring Nevada resident up to age 17 from the Junior-junior or Junior open divisions will be declared the Nevada State Junior champion.
+The highest scoring Nevada resident 18 years and older from the Adult, Senior, or Senior-senior open divisions will be declared the Nevada State Adult champion.

-Contestants must play their tunes in 4 minutes or less, but are allowed a 10 second grace period.
-Time starts when contestant plays the first note of their first tune and ends when contestant plays the final note of their last tune.
+Contestants must play their tunes in 5 minutes or less, but are allowed a 10 second grace period.
+Time begins when contestant plays the first note of their first tune, and ends when contestant plays the final note of their last tune.
 If the contestant exceeds the allotted time, a penalty of 1 point per second will be deducted from their score.

 There will be 2 rounds for each age division with scores accumulative.
 There will be 1 round for the grand champion division.
 Contestants must play a different set of tunes for each round per division.
 Three points will be deducted for violation of this rule.

 Contestants may play with or without an accompanist.
 Up to three accompanists are allowed.
 If the contestant needs an accompanist, one will be provided.

 No sheet music may be displayed by contestants in the contest area.